 Functional medicine is often a destination service — patients will drive an hour or cross a city for a provider they trust.
 But local SEO still matters enormously, especially for getting in front of people in the earlier stages of research.

 The mistake most providers make is targeting “[city] functional medicine doctor” and stopping there.
 The more effective approach targets the conditions and symptoms alongside location: “Hashimoto’s specialist in [city],” “gut health practitioner [city],” “hormone imbalance doctor [city].”
-These phrases are lower competition and higher intent — the person searching them isn’t browsing, they’re looking for someone specific.
+These phrases are lower competition and higher intent — and the data backs it up.
+“Gut health doctor near me” and “Hashimoto’s specialist near me” both register a keyword difficulty of 0 (Ahrefs search done by me personally, June 2026) — effectively uncontested — while “integrative medicine doctor near me” sits at a difficulty of 41 for similar search volume.
+The person searching a condition-specific phrase isn’t browsing; they’re looking for someone specific.
+And almost nobody is competing to be found by them.

 Your Google Business Profile is the foundation of all of this.
 Choose your categories carefully — “Integrative Medicine Physician” and “Holistic Medicine Practitioner” are both available and more specific than “Doctor.”
 Post to it regularly.
 And when encouraging patients to leave reviews, the most SEO-valuable reviews are ones that naturally mention specific symptoms or conditions — not because you scripted them, but because you asked open-ended questions like “what brought you in and how are you feeling now?”
 Let the patient’s own language do the work.
 Just make sure any review encouragement process is HIPAA-reviewed — you’re not suggesting health information, but it’s worth having eyes on your process.